Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Results

 From this comparison we see that first, the use of statistical measures does not give entirely consistent view on the selecting the best model.
 This can be due to a number of factors - slow convergence of some of the models, priors not having the similar weight etc.

+Second, the two BAO datasets have preferences for different models.
+This may be due to different intrinsic assumptions with which the measurements have been made.
+The $BAO{_\theta}$ dataset, despite the larger errors, seems to give consistent results, with some weak support for DE models in the different measures.
+The more standard AIC and BIC, however, are always in favor of $\Lambda$CDM, with pEDE being close behind.
+The $BAO$ dataset seems to always prefer $\Lambda$CDM in most measures.

-Second, we can conclude that the two datasets of BAO points do not have a strong preference for $\Lambda$CDM.
-Instead, they have some (rather small) preference for different models, notably, the $BAO{_\theta}$ dataset has a preference for DE models, while the $BAO_{D_A/r_d}$ dataset seem to have a small but persistent preference for $\Omega_K \Lambda$CDM.
-Adding the Pantheon dataset boosts the preference for $\Lambda$CDM to statistical significance, for all the models but $\Omega_K \Lambda$CDM.
-The fact that $\Lambda$CDM is not the best model statistically, may be due to the big uncertainty related to the BAO measurement, but also it could be due to the different redshift distributions of the two models.
-In the Pantheon dataset, the maximum redshift is $z=2.26$, but the median redshift is $0.249$.
-The maximum redshift for the BAO dataset is $z=2.4$, but the median redshift is $z=0.71$.
-Therefore, the difference we see could be a property of the datasets and could be an echo from the Hubble tension, which we avoid by eliminating $H_0$ and $r_d$.
-It can also mean that the tension has been transformed into degeneracy with respect to the DE models.
+We can conclude that from the two datasets of BAO points, only the $BAO$ dataset has a strong preference for $\Lambda$CDM.
+Adding the Pantheon dataset to it boosts this preference to statistical significance.
+The fact that $\Lambda$CDM is not the best model statistically in all of the cases for the BAO-only datasets, may be due to the big uncertainty related to the BAO measurement or the specifics of the chosen dataset.
+While including the Pantheon dataset decreases the deviation in general, it does not eliminate it entirely for $BAO_\theta$.
+This could be due to the different redshift distributions of BAO and Pantheon affecting the model fit: the maximum redshift for the binned Pantheon is $z_{max}^{SN}=1.6$ vs $z_{max}^{BA0}=2.4$ for BAO, and the median redshifts are accordingly $\tilde{z}^{SN}=0.2$ vs $\tilde{z}^{BAO}=0.6$.
 Taking into consideration the big errors of the DE parameters for the different models and that all the evidences against $\Lambda$CDM are weak, we see that one needs much better BAO data to get a statistically strong preference if there is such.